sampsyo/cs6120/content/blog/2025-05-13-global-value-numbering/index.md

 #### Implementation Notes

 Getting GVN right was very finicky and required reading the text very carefully.
 My biggest struggles in the end were first understanding the processing algorithm, then figuring out and debugging all the edge cases that arose from not reading the paper carefully enough.
+The most annoying edge case I ran into was handling phi statements.
+I kept getting differences in code execution, and after going through the source code and a log of instructions executed, I discovered that phi statements were mysteriously being removed.
+After this, I managed to pinpoint that the problem was that the phi statements could not be congruent with phi statements in other blocks and fixed this.
+Immediately after, I read through the paper again and found that it mentioned this in an aside ...
+I also had a lot of trouble implementing copy propagation to match the hash-based implementation, then discovered that the paper explicitly used this as an example of an optimization that couldn't be done using value partitioning in a later section.

 ### evaluation

 For correctness, I ran my optimizations on the core benchmarks with different inputs to test whether they would cause problems.
 I also wrote a series of test cases for various edge cases and optimizations GVN should be able to identify.
+Each of the benchmarks and hand-written test cases produced the same outputs before and after optimization.
+I also verified that the benchmarks were able to catch incorrect implementations while fixing bugs.

 For performance, I tested against the core benchmarks, using the same inputs as the correctness tests.
-I found that using only the AVAIL-based removal resulted in a median improvement of 1.5% less instructions executed over base SSA and a max speedup across runs of around 58% less instructions executed.
+I found that using only the AVAIL-based removal resulted in a minimum improvement of 0% less instructions executed (as global value numbering doesn't add any operations to a program), a median improvement of 1.5% less instructions executed compared to base SSA, and a maximum improvement around 58% less instructions executed.
 Most of the benchmarks were written directly in Bril, so they were relatively optimized and there were few opportunities to identify congruence classes across blocks.

 <img src="plot.png" alt="" width="60%">